conda/conda/docs/source/user-guide/getting-started.rst

 To install Python 3 without overwriting your Python 2.7
 environment:

+Use the Terminal or an Anaconda Prompt for the following steps.

 #.
 Create a new environment named "snakes" and install the latest
    version of Python 3: